 After exploring the Sukiennice we went to see the Wawel Castle and saw Saints Peter and Paul Church.
 It was beautiful inside the church and quite small, but amazing.
 We also walked through a magnificent park that had the greenest of green trees I've ever seen and it was peaceful.
 We then started walking towards Schindlers Factory and did not realize how far it was.
 It was a hike, but we made it there, after getting lost a few times and it was nice to see!
 I now need to see the movie Schindlers' List lol.
 After this we went to the mall, Galeria Krakowska, which was the first "real mall" I've seen since being in Europe.
 I bought a pair of shoes I've been wanting for awhile!!
 They also had a Starbucks, which is not in Innsbruck, so we happened to get it twice while in Krakow. ;) Also, they have these amazing sandwiches in Krakow called zapiekanka.
 This is a HUGE piece of bread with whatever topping you like.
 It's almost like an open faced pizza on a baguette.
 I got mine with mushrooms, cheese and ketchup.
 Yes, ketchup of all things and it was not bad!!
 But then again I love ketchup. :)

+We were very tired on the way home, but we were humbled by our experience and tried to create a great evening from our long day.
+We went to a Polish-Italian restaurant where we got pasta, a potato soup and a salad.
+You can probably guess what I got, PASTA!
+We then walked around for about a half hour looking for this chocolate restaurant that ended up disappointing us. :( It was alright though.
 The next day we woke up to get an early start.
 We wanted to go back to this small store we found the first day to buy some things and also wanted to go back to Sukiennice.
 We then sat at the coffee house until it was about time to leave to go home.
 I wish I had one day longer or even more to explore the rest of the city!
 I will most likely come back here and would love to learn Polish one day.

 This trip was my favorite so far and I loved the girls I was with!!
 We will be life long friends. ;) Our train ride from Poland was a bit long and we got in about 4am that Sunday morning.
 Oh the life of a broke college student.